KhiopsML/khiops-doc/docs/setup/index.md

 - Ubuntu 20 and 22 (LTS)
 - Debian 10, 11 and 12
 - Rocky Linux 8 and 9
-- macOS 11 or later, on Intel (conda + docker) and :material-apple: ARM64 Apple Silicon (conda exclusively)
+- macOS 11 or later, on Intel (conda + docker) or ARM64 Apple Silicon (conda for optimal native performance, docker possible but not optimized).

 The :simple-kaggle: **Kaggle Notebooks** and :simple-googlecolab: **Google Colaboratory** environments are supported.
 To benefit from Khiops on these environments, users are encouraged to install the Khiops :simple-anaconda: **Conda** package, which has been tested in these environments.